deepStorage/AWS-SAA-C03/README.md

 * AWS Cloud Map -  discovers access to the most recent resources and services.
 * AWS Shield - adds a safeguard to your applications against DDoS attacks.
 * AWS WAF -  protects your web application from common web exploits.

+  **IAM** is a web service that helps you securely control access to AWS resources for your users.
+  You can configure IAM to control who can access your AWS resources, and what they can do with those resources.

+  IAM uses?
+  * Shared access to an AWS account.
+Grant other user permissions to administer resources.
+  * Granular permission
+  * AWS MFA.
+One MFA device per IAM user
+  * Secure access to AWS resources for application that run on EC2
+  * Identity federation

+  IAM can't use?
+  * Amazon EC2 SSH keys
+  * Windows RDP certificates
+  *